 A new year (calendar or academic) is the chance for a fresh start.
-Resolutions are made, mistakes are relegated to the past and there’s generally a feeling of ‘newness’ in the air.
+Goals are set, mistakes are relegated to the past and there’s generally a feeling of ‘newness’ in the air.

 Whether you’re looking for a new school website design, wanting to improve your school newsletter frequency or finally getting round to filming that virtual tour, the new year provides schools and trusts with the perfect opportunity to put these plans into action.